jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 ## 8️⃣ Setup Isolation Response webpage in Tines
 The last section for this project is to create a webpage that offers analysts the option to isolate compromised machines.

 1. In the Tines storyboard, drag a "user prompt" and link it to the webhook.
-This will server as our webpage to prompt whether or not to isolate a machine.

    <img width="342" height="472" alt="image" src="https://github.com/user-attachments/assets/13404288-dfb6-4d03-8ce0-d4ca620d37ec" />